-Let’s take a look at 18 artists who are killing it on social media.
-By killing it, we mean absolutely breaking the internet kind of killing it!
-When their artworks get posted, they are swamped by thousands of likes/loves/re-tweets and shares.
+Let’s take a look at 18 Aboriginal artists who’s art went viral on social media.
+When their Aboriginal artworks get posted, they are swamped by thousands of likes/loves/re-tweets and shares.
 Let’s dive in and explore who’s really making a name for themselves out there.

 Nathan Patterson – Nathan burst on to the scene around 4 years ago with his ever evolving modern Aboriginal art.
 He has been commissioned for numerous large scale mural projects as well as featuring on several AFL Indigenous jerseys.
 Nathan is not afraid to try new things and last year began experimenting with feather paintings and Facebook went into overdrive thanks to his creations.

 Tradara Briscoe – A young Aboriginal woman from central Australia who now calls Darwin home.
-Tradara is already creating waves on social media and internationally with her artwork blazoned not only on canvas but on fabrics & handbags.
+Tradara is already creating waves on social media and internationally with her Aboriginal art blazoned not only on canvas but on fabrics & handbags.
 Her skills are truly out of this world.

 Allan Mckenzie – Allan has been growing from strength to strength and every time he gets busy, social media goes into a frenzy.
 Whether he is designing tattoo’s, painting on canvas, painting on didgeridoo’s, making didgeridoo’s or playing didgeridoo’s, Allan is always feeling the love online and that has transitioned over to success after being featured recently at an International exhibition.

 Jordan Roser – Another King of perfection!
 His dot work is out of this world.
-Jordan’s inspiration for his art come from deep within.
+Jordan’s inspiration for his Aboriginal art comes from deep within.
 His artworks are an expression of his history, depression and his spirituality.

 Ronald Edwards Pepper – Is a Gunai/Kurnai artist based in Morwell, Victoria.
 He is a respected artist and is a strong community leader who helps promote Indigenous culture through his art and also by conducting welcome to country ceremonies in the region.